Lap-DevOps/Lap-DevOps/README.md

 ### I'm a Python Softwere Developer!

 I like
-- :sport: sport
+- 🏐: sport
-- :games: games
+- 🎮: games
-- :travel: travel around the World !
+- 🌐: travel around the World !

 and coding of course :computer: